 Thanks for sharing Ayako!

 This article was posted on Monday, June 13th, 2011 at 8:55 pm and is filed under Countries & Cultures, Japan, Japanese, Languages, Music, Sounds of Places.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 8 Responses to “Furin and the Sounds of Old Japan”